Jinbei Haise X30L

 The Jinbei Haise X30L (海狮X30L) is a 7-seater van produced by Chinese car manufacturer Brilliance Auto under the Jinbei marque.

 Overview

 Based on the same platform as the Jinbei Haixing X30, the Jinbei Haise X30L was released by Brilliance Auto in December, 2015.

 Built by Brilliance Xinyuan Chongqing Auto (华晨鑫源), the Chongqing branch of Brilliance Auto, the Jinbei Haise X30L was offered with engine options including a 1.3 liter DLCG12 inline-four petrol engine, a 1.5 liter SWC15M inline-four petrol engine, and a 1.5 liter DLCG14 inline-four petrol engine, with all engines paired with a 5-speed manual transmission.
-Prices of the Jinbei X30 ranges from 35,000 yuan to 46,800 yuan.
+Prices of the Jinbei X30 range from 35,000 yuan to 46,800 yuan.